soteria-security/AzureInspect/README.md

 	* *Auth DEVICE* will produce a Device Code in the terminal with instructions to navigate to https://microsoft.com/devicelogin and enter the code to authenticate the session.
 This is the recommended option to run AzureInspect.
 	* *Auth APP* will prompt for the Azure Active Directory registered application information necessary to run.
 Azure*Inspect* will use the application to perform the assessment in place of a user account.
 Ensure the correct permissions have been granted to the application prior to using this option.
 	* *Auth ALREADY_AUTHED* instructs AzureInspect not to authenticate before scanning.
 This may be preferable if you are executing AzureInspect from a PowerShell prompt where you already have valid sessions for all of the described services, such as one where you have already executed AzureInspect.
+* *SkipModuleCheck* is a switch intended for testing purposes, but may be used to skip the function that checks for the required modules installation.
 * *SelectedInspectors* is the name or names of the inspector or inspectors you wish to run with AzureInspect.
 If multiple inspectors are selected they must be comma separated.
 Only the named inspectors will be run.
 * *ExcludedInspectors*  is the name or names of the inspector or inspectors you wish to prevent from running with AzureInspect.
 If multiple inspectors are selected they must be comma separated.
 All modules other included modules will be run.